corinnawegner/DLN_project_G03/README.md

 We initially expected the model to not change that much, because three additional tokens to the model could get lost in the whole  input sequence.

 Data not suitable: No annotated dataset with quality vectors.
 To see if in the dataset the sentence pairs are varying enough in the quality dimensions for the model to learn, we calculated all quality vectors for the train set sentence pairs.
-The distributions suggest that we have syntactic quality relatively even distributed
+The distributions suggest that we have syntactic quality relatively even distributed, which is preferable, because the model can capture the meaning of the dimension.
+However, the other quality dimensions are very similar across all sentence pairs.
+This makes it hard for the model to understand the meaning

 <p align="center">
   <img src="figures/quality_distributions.png" alt="Quality dimensions distributions over the train set" width="95%" />